yangwangx/inpainting_glcic_pytorch/README.md

 2. This repo also provides a GLCIC model [in pytorch format], pretrained on places2 dataset

+3. After you download this repo, follow the script below

 ``` bash
 # clone the original repo
 git clone https://github.com/akmtn/pytorch-siggraph2017-inpainting